Frequently Asked Questions

-It is not required that you complete your application to SMU prior to scheduling an audition or submitting your portfolio, but a complete application must be on file before we will notify you of your admission to the Meadows School.
+With the exception of Music students auditioning in December, it is not required that you complete your application to SMU prior to scheduling an audition or submitting your portfolio; however, candidates are encouraged to do so.
 All Meadows admissions are contingent upon successful admission to the University.

 When will I know about my SMU admission?

-Only students who wish to major in Dance, Music, Theatre, Art or Film and Media Arts (B.F.A.) are required to complete an audition/submit a portfolio.
+Note: Only students who wish to major in Dance, Music, Theatre, Art or Film and Media Arts (B.F.A.) are required to complete an audition/submit a portfolio.
 If you don’t plan to major in these areas, you shouldn’t list them as your first-choice major on your SMU application.
-If you do complete an audition/portfolio and apply to SMU, it’s possible that you will hear about your SMU admission before receiving your admission result for the Meadows School.
-Typically, both steps must be completed before you will receive either result.

 When will I know about my Meadows admission?